unfoldingWord/oce-editor-tools/packages/core/src/components/PrintModal.md

 # PrintModal demo

-The demo demonstrates using the PrintModal for renderring an Usfm text
+The demo demonstrates using the PrintModal for rendering an Usfm text

 ```js
 import React, {useState} from 'react'